Krukov/cashews/Readme.md

 ### Fail cache
 Return cache result (at list 1 call of function call should be succeed) if call raised one of the given exceptions,

-:param ttl: seconds in int or as timedelta object to store a result
+:param ttl: duration in seconds or in timedelta object or a callable object to store a result

 :param exceptions: exceptions at which returned cache result